fatiando/pooch/doc/usage.rst

 Setup
 -----

-Pooch can download and cache your data files to the users computer automatically.
+Pooch can download and cache your data files to the users' computer automatically.
 This is what the ``plumbus/datasets.py`` file would look like:

 .. code:: python